Coronavirus Benefits Advice

 Local Housing Allowance (LHA) is a rate that is used to calculate how much Universal Credit or housing benefit you receive if you rent your home.
 LHA rates increased to what is known as ‘the 30th percentile’ on 1 April 2020.
 This means that three out of every 10 properties should now be affordable to someone who needs to claim housing benefit or universal credit (housing element) – without having to top them up with their own money.
-The government had already issued April 2020’s LHA rates but some of these have now increased as a result of the anticipated impact of the Coronavirus.
 See the new increased Covid-19 LHA rates on our website.

-From 6 April 2020 the government is increasing the standard allowance for Universal Credit (UC) and the basic element of Working Tax Credit (WTC), by around £20 per week.
-This means for UC the standard element will increase from £317.82 to £409.89 per month.
-This is for one year only at the moment.
+From 6 April 2020 the government increased the standard allowance for Universal Credit (UC) by around £20 per week.
+This means for UC the standard element will increase from £324.84 to £411.51 per month.
+This expired September 2021.

 Council Tax Reduction Scheme

-Legislation does not allow us to amend our Council Tax Reduction scheme (CTR) after 11 March in any given year.
-Therefore we are unable to make any changes to account for the COVID-19 outbreak.
-The government is, however, giving all local authorities a ‘hardship fund’ of money and have instructed local authorities to give every CTR applicant who qualifies for support, up to an extra £150 off their 2020-21 council tax bill.
-You will not need to apply for this extra £150.
-It will be automatically applied to your account by mid May 2020.
+In March 2020, the government gave all local authorities a ‘hardship fund’ of money and instructed local authorities to give every CTR applicant who qualifies for support, up to an extra £150 off their 2020-21 council tax bill.